adamp87/MCTS/README.md

 # Discussion

-A game was simulated, where 3 random players play against one AI with 1e5 policy iterations and for each policy one rollout iteration.
+A game was simulated, where 3 random players play against one AI with 1e5 policy iterations and for each policy 1 rollout iteration.
 Figure 1 visualizes the game tree of the AI player.
 For easier interpretation, only the nodes with the selected cards for every player and the nodes where the AI has to decide between his cards are shown.